 White cloud minnows (Tanichthys Albonubes) are a cool water fish that can tolerate tropical water temperatures.
 They are native to China, where they inhabit cool river areas.

-White Cloud Minnows are almost extinct in the wild due to pollution and encroachment of their environment by humans.
+White Cloud Minnows are almost extinct in the wild due to pollution and encroachment on their environment by humans.

 White cloud minnows grow to about 1.5 inches at maturity.
 You’ll want to place at least six individuals in your tank.
-The minimum tank size for six white cloud minnows is about about ten gallons if no other fish are present.
-Their preferred water temperature is 64 To 79°F. Their preferred pH is 6.0 to 7.5.
+The minimum tank size for six white cloud minnows is about ten gallons if no other fish are present.
+Their preferred water temperature is 64 To 79°F and pH is 6.0 to 7.5.

 Temperament: White cloud minnows are friendly and peaceful.